AshesOverTheSeine/mMORPG/README.md

 ### Things to keep in mind

 * Concerns
-    - Client has no access to objects
+    - Client has no access to objects (Can't write a client that will give you an advantage)
 * Not-Concerns
-    - Efficiency
+    - Efficiency (Beyond what's necessary)
-    - "Correct" solutions
+    - "Correct" solutions (Emphasis on solving problems myself)
-    - Account security
+    - Account security (Who cares about this game, I don't want people sending me passwords)
-    - Compatibility outside of Linux
+    - Compatibility outside of Linux (Not as long as there's little interest in the game)